 Frequently Used and User-Added

-When you search for and select a database item (add to a recipe or a meal plan), on two or more occasions, the program considers the item to be frequently used.
-Frequently used items will appear near or at the top of subsequent search results lists.
+When you search for and select the same database item at least twice, Genesis R&D considers the item to be “frequently used.”
+Frequently used items will appear near or at the top of subsequent search result lists.

 In the example shown below, (1) apple, boiled, sliced, peeled, from fresh, (2) apple, fresh, chopped, (3) apple, fresh, small, 2 3/4″, (4) applesauce, canned, sweetened are followed by (5) apple recipe test (a user-added recipe-indicated in purple) and (6) apple test (a user-added ingredient-indicated in dark green).